Valga Airfield

 Valga is a former Soviet air base in Estonia located in Jaanikese, 4 km northeast of Valga.
 It was listed on the 1974 Department of Defense Global Navigation Chart No. 3 as having jet facilities.
 It has mostly been plowed under into farmland.
 It is only 1 km from the Latvian border.

+Long before the Soviet jet facilities were established here, the field was a known hub for Estonian civil glider and light aviation training (purilennukid) during the first independence period between 1937 and 1939.